kactus2/kactus2dev/releaseFiles/readme.txt

 Juho J‰rvinen

-Kactus2 uses parts of the Generic Component Framework (GCF), copyright VCreate Logic (P) Ltd, Bangalore, India.
-(GPL2)

-Kactus2 is linked with Qt 5.0.0, copyright Digia Plc.
+Kactus2 is linked with Qt 5.1.0, copyright Digia Plc.
 (LGPL)

 Icons used in Kactus2